SHOULD I JOIN A CLUB?

 • Some slopes are council land: the bylaws of most councils allow electric motors, but a few councils do not

-• Watch out for low-flying full size planes, such as gliders over hills, or rescue helicopters at coastal sites - fly away from them and down, never over them
+• Watch out for paragliders, hang-gliders, low-flying full-size gliders and helicopters - fly away from them and down, never over them

 • Follow the advice of local flyers and don't do anything to mess it up for them